Adolfo López Mateos: Conflict with Lázaro Cárdenas

 Although Cárdenas had set a precedent for the ex-president to turn over complete government control to his successor, he re-emerged from political retirement to push the López Mateos government more toward leftist stances.
 The January 1959 taking of power by Fidel Castro gave Latin America another example of revolution.
 Cárdenas went to Cuba in July 1959 and was with Castro at a huge rally at which Castro declared himself to be prime minister of Cuba.
 Cárdenas returned to Mexico with the hope that the ideals of the Mexican Revolution could be revived, with land reform, support for agriculture, and an expansion of education and health services to Mexicans.
 He also directly appealed to López Mateos to free jailed union leaders.
 López Mateos became increasingly hostile to Cárdenas, who was explicitly and implicitly rebuking him.
 To Cárdenas he said, "They say the Communists are weaving a dangerous web around you."
 Cárdenas oversaw the creation of a new pressure group, the National Liberation Movement (MLN), composed of a wide variety of leftists, which participants considered a way to defend the Mexican Revolution was to defend the Cuban Revolution.

-López Mateos found a way to counter Cárdenas's criticisms, by emulating his policies.
+According to one study, López Mateos found a way to counter Cárdenas's criticisms, by emulating his policies.
 The president nationalized the electric industry in 1960.
 It was not as dramatic an event as Cárdenas's expropriation of the oil industry in 1938, but it was nonetheless economic nationalism and the government could claim it as a victory for Mexico.
 Other reformist policies of his presidency can be seen as ways to counter the left's criticism, such as land reform, education reform, and social programs to alleviate poverty in Mexico.
 Cárdenas came back into the political fold of the PRI, when he supported López Mateos's choice for his successor in 1964, his enforcer, Gustavo Díaz Ordaz.

 Land reform

-A wide range of social reforms were carried out during his presidency.
 Land reform was implemented vigorously, with 16 million hectares of land redistributed.
 It was the most significant amount of land distributed since the presidency of Lázaro Cárdenas.
 The government also sought to improve the lives of ejidatarios.
 The government expropriated land that had been owned by U.S. interests in the extreme south, which helped to reduce land tension in that part of the country.
+Rural colonization projects for sparsely-settled Quintana Roo and the Isthmus of Tehuantepec were also initiated.